-The simple way to calculate the payback period is by dividing the cost of the investment by the annual cash flow.
+Calculating the payback period is simply dividing the investment cost by the annual cash flow.
 However, there is a more accurate (and slightly more complicated) way of calculating this as well: